kevin-v96/cleaning-agent/README.md

  Running `poetry run python runcrew.py` will run the crew on the command line.
 I started out with a simple crew but found that it didn't have support for threads, which was a requirement for me.

 ## LangGraph
-Running `poetry run python main.py` will run the chat with the LangGraph agent.
+Running `poetry run uvicorn main:app --reload` will start a uvicorn server.
+You can send a POST request to `http://127.0.0.1:8000/chatbot`, with a schema as such: `{"content": str, "user_id": str}` and the bot will send back a response with the schema: `{"response": str}`.

 Aside: `poetry run pre-commit install` will make sure the pre-commit hooks run to accomplish all the tasks like linting, typechecking, etc. You can also run those checks manually with `poetry run pre-commit run --all-files`.
 You can add more pre-commit checks by adding hooks to the `.pre-commit-config.yaml` file.